Touga. <- Previous • Next -> Yuuko.

 Touga hits on her in episode 3 and she rejects him.
 She reacts with the wide eyes only when she feels some degree of attraction in return.
 Or perhaps it is when she admits to feeling attraction in return.

 Utena shows this reaction to Wakaba, Juri, Touga, and Akio.
 See the note just below for Dios, who is different.
 I take it that she is following the rule almost as laid down by the system of control, and seeking her prince, whether male or female.
-She shows no interest in Touga until after he insinuates that he is her prince (which happens in episode 3, before Wakaba notices Utena watching Touga).
+She shows no interest in Touga until after he insinuates that he is her prince (in episode 3, before Wakaba notices Utena watching Touga).
 In any case, an attractive person she perceives as attracted to her is a potential prince, and she subordinates herself to “him”.
 It’s a passive, girlish approach.
 When she thinks about marrying the prince—any prince—she forgets about being a prince.

 It’s striking that she sees her prince as attractive, but does not see herself as a prince when she is the object of attraction.
 Her thinking about princes is disjointed.